Coronavirus digest: BioNTech-Pfizer vaccine 90% efficacy in children | DW | 22.10.2021

 The results have been submitted to the US Food And Drug Administration.

-An expert panel of advisers are expected to meet next week and will vote on whether or not to recommend vaccinations for that age group.
+An expert panel of advisers is expected to meet next week and will vote on whether to recommend vaccinations for that age group.

-The BioNtech-Pfizer vaccine has regulatory authorization for children aged at least 12-years-old.
+The BioNTech-Pfizer vaccine has regulatory authorization for children aged 12 and up.

-The drugmakers have been testing the vaccine on children aged 2 to 5 and those aged 6 months to 2 years old, with data expected in the fourth quarter.
+The drugmakers have been testing the vaccine on children aged 2 to 5 and those aged 6 months to 2 years old, with data expected in the fourth quarter of 2020.

 Below are some other coronavirus headlines from around the world: